bisqwit/crt-filter/README.md

 The filter is designed for DOS videos, and specifically for sessions involving the text mode.
-Because chances are that successive frames are identical or almost identical, the filter calculates a hash of every source frame.
+Because chances are that successive frames are often identical, the filter calculates a hash of every source frame.

 If the hash is found to be identical to some previous frame, the filtered result of the previous frame is sent.